sujitdmello/java-banking-pubsub-dapr-sample/README.md

 - Azure Developer CLI
 - Azure CLI with K8s-extension enabled

-The following have to be registered in the azure subscription after logining in
+The following have to be registered in the azure subscription after signing in:

 - AKS-ExtensionManager and AKS-Dapr features
 - Kubernetes and ContainerService resource providers